 I Wasn't Doing Nothing

-One evening I was on my way home from a grocery store and happened to spectate a thing on the road.
-It reminded me of a ballet – lightness, elegance, transparency, wrinkles, motions, shadows, and so on.
-The unknown dancer was a plastic bag flying in the air with a gust of wind.
+One evening I was on my way home from a grocery store and happened to see a thing on the road.
+That thing reminded me of a ballet – lightness, elegance, transparency, wrinkles, motions, shadows, and so on.
+The "unknown ballet dancer" was a plastic bag flying in the air with a gust of wind.

 It dawned on me that I have been passing by precisely the same scenery every day on my commute.
 But I wouldn't notice anything in particular.
 These days I consciously look out the window, discovering things that I had never seen before.
 Now, the old is the new new.